Apple Picking! Halloween Festival Oct. 22nd

 Farmer Nick inoculates oak logs in early spring.
 Six months later harvests the shiitake mushrooms which are available at the farm's Country Store periodically throughout the summer.
 Shiitake mushrooms have many health benefits such as boosting the immune system and support heart health.

 Our blueberry orchard consists of 1200 blueberry bushes.
-Farmer Nick has been working hard to bring back the neglected blueberry orchard.
-Our blueberries are totally organic.
-We have pick your own blueberries for $5/lb.
-Blueberries that we have picked for you are $5/pint.
+Our blueberry bushes are not sprayed after the berry has emerged.
+We have pick your own blueberries and blueberries that have been picked for you in the store sometimes.

 As with the blueberry orchard, the apple orchard was also neglected requiring the same care and hard work to remove the bittersweet and prune.
 In 2018 we were rewarded with our first apples.
 We are working on identifying the apples we have.
 We have found historical sketch plans on the years the apple trees were planted but not the varieties or where they are located.